charliemking/cancer-detection/README.md

-# Breast Cancer Detection with Supervised Learning
+# Breast Cancer Detection using Supervised Learning

 Trained models to classify tumors as malignant or benign using the Wisconsin Diagnostic dataset.

-This project gave me hands-on experience applying supervised learning to a real-world medical dataset.
+This project gave me hands-on experience applying supervised learning to real-world problems.
 It deepened my understanding of how to evaluate models beyond accuracy and think critically about reliability in sensitive applications like healthcare.

 ## Models Used
 - Logistic Regression